 Making sure that your goldfish receives a quality diet is important.
-A good goldfish food will be suited for omnivores and generally be labelled as ‘goldfish food’.
+A good goldfish food will be suited for omnivores and generally be labeled as ‘goldfish food’.
 Since other fish do not require the same diet as a goldfish, you should look for a species-appropriate food and not one that is tailored to the needs of other fish.
 For successful rearing of goldfish, goldfish require about 40% protein and 4.0 kcal /g energy.

 You should also incorporate a variety of plant material into their diet as well as provide access to meat-based supplements.
-Daphnia, brine shrimp, mosquito larvae, tubifex worms, and bloodworms make great protein-rich foods to keep your goldfish healthy.
-These foods can be fed up to three times a week depending on the size of your goldfish and can be fed live or freeze-dried.
+Daphnia, brine shrimp, tubifex worms, and bloodworms make great protein-rich foods to keep your goldfish healthy.
+These foods can be fed up to three times a week depending on the size of your goldfish and can be fed live, frozen, or freeze-dried.

-Plant-based materials like algae wafers or sinking pellets, deshelled peas, romaine lettuce, cucumber, and carrot can be fed to help with digestion and promote variety within the diet.
+Plant-based materials like algae wafers or sinking pellets, de-shelled peas, duckweed, cucumber, and lettuce can be fed to help with digestion and promote variety within the diet.
 The food should also sink so that your goldfish do not gulp air along with the food and cause issues with their swim bladder.

 Decorations help to provide shelter and safety within an aquarium.
 Goldfish are naturally prey animals that require plants, caves, rocks, and other sheltering aquarium decorations to feel safe.
 It is ideal to add in live plants that have thick leaves so your goldfish do not try to eat them.
-Annubias, hornwort, and amazon swords are great plants for goldfish.
+Anubias, hornwort, and Amazon swords are great plants for goldfish.

-Fake decorations are also welcomed into a goldfish tank and can add color and enhance the view of the tank.
+Other smooth-sided ornaments are also welcomed into a goldfish tank and can add color and enhance the view of the tank.
 Caves are also good for a goldfish to sleep inside; these decorations can be sold in the aquatic decoration section at your local fish store.
-They should have more than one large opening and not be able to fall on its side and block the exit.
+They should have more than one large opening and not be able to fall on their side and block the exit.
 Goldfish do not need heavily decorated tanks, but they should not be sparse either.

 Taking care of a goldfish is simple if you follow the essential care steps.
-Caring for your goldfish appropriately will allow you to have your goldfish remain healthy and happy for its whole long lifespan.
+Caring for your goldfish appropriately will allow you to have your goldfish remain healthy.
 This gives you plenty of time to spend bonding and enjoying the company of your playful fish friend.
 Once the basic requirements have been met, maintenance is simple enough that it will not take much time out of your day to care for them.
-Your goldfish will be content with another goldfish friend, a large, filtered tank, and frequent water changes.

-We hope this guide has helped inform you on the best ways to care for your goldfish.
+We hope this guide has helped inform you on some tips to care for your goldfish.